dingusdev/dingusppc/zdocs/developers/misc.md

 | PMUPmgrPWRoff    | 0x7E   |
 | PMUResetCPU      | 0xD0   |

+# USB

+# FireWire

+Present in several New World Macs is a FireWire controller.
+Mac OS Classic normally only supports FireWire 400.

 # Miscellaneous

+* In order for the mouse to move, it generally needs to use the Vertical Blanking Interrupt (VBL) present on the video controller.
+However, the Pippin instead uses a virtual timer task to accomplish, as there is a bug that prevents the VBL from working in the Taos graphics controller.

-The Power Mac G3 Beige has an additional register at 0xFF000004, which is dubbed varyingly as the "cpu-id" (by Open Firmware), the ""systemReg" (display driver) or "MachineID" (platform driver).
+* The Power Mac G3 Beige has an additional register at 0xFF000004, which is dubbed varyingly as the "cpu-id" (by Open Firmware), the ""systemReg" (display driver) or "MachineID" (platform driver).